 NNIPs have the potential to displace native species and alter native plant community composition and function.
-The proposed Project and associated O&M adversely affect vegetation by removal of vegetation around Project-related facilities and by ground disturbing activities that can promote the spread of NNIPs, and the potential for NNIPs to be spread by Project activities, including into new areas.
+The Proposed Project and associated O&M adversely affect vegetation by removal of vegetation around Project-related facilities and by ground disturbing activities that can promote the spread of NNIPs.
 YCWA routinely clears vegetation in the immediate vicinity of Project structures, including powerhouses, flumes, recreation areas and Project access roads.
 Clearing is performed by mechanical means (e.g., chain saws), and occurs only in those areas needed by YCWA to maintain the structure.
 YCWA does not use ground-disturbing equipment for vegetation clearing.